 CEST may, therefore, be considered a catalyst for environmental research and teaching.
 It brings together under a common umbrella more than 15 faculty as senior investigators, research investigators, and adjunct investigators.
 Represented are nine engineering, physical science, biological science, mining, and metallurgical disciplines.
 CEST also brings together a wide array of extraordinary laboratories and institutes.
-These have an impressive array of capabilities and unique expertise in cloud and aerosol sciences, materials research and recycling, environmental trace analysis, material characterization, toxicology, coatings technology, environmental monitoring, and many other areas.
+These have an impressive array of capabilities and unique expertise in cloud and aerosol sciences, materials research and recycling, environmental trace analysis, characterization. toxicology, coatings technology, environmental monitoring, and many other areas.
 To contact us e-mail CEST@mst.edu.

-Center for Infrastructure Engineering Studies (CIES)
+Center for Infrastructure Engineering Systems (CIES)

-223 Engineering Research Lab Kamal H. Khayat (Director)
+Engineering Research Lab Genda Chen (Director)